I was approached by a fellow journalist for guidance on an article about sexual assault on planes.

 At least, speaking for myself, I can say that I’ve flown often, for nearly thirty years, and suffered through a number of these awkward moments with fellow male travellers.
 It’s easily dismissed as bad manners, but it’s overtly hostile behaviour by those who do it.

 No matter how much you fly, no matter how thick a skin you build, you don’t forget these cases.
 It’s a difficult thing, travelling as a woman alone, and the airplane is only one of the vulnerable points along the journey, but close quarters can bring out the worst in people.

 Alcohol is no excuse, even if some predators need a couple of beverages before they act.
-It allows the predator to distance himself from responsibility.
-We see alcohol as an excuse to prey on women too often, and it’s utter nonsense.
+It allows the predator to distance him or herself from responsibility.
+We see alcohol as an excuse to prey on people too often, and it’s utter nonsense.
 A nasty drunk is no more than a nasty person who had a few drinks.